DIY-NAMICsystem/Hardware_Documentation/Chapter_1.Getting_Started-Essential_Tips_and_Tricks/README.md

 ### 1. Multimeter

-Multimeters are by far the most useful and most important debugging tool you’ll have while finishing this project (or any electrical engineering project).
+Multimeters are a useful debugging tool for this project.
 [Amazon Link to Multimeter](https://www.amazon.com/AstroAI-Digital-Multimeter-Voltage-Tester/dp/B01ISAMUA6/ref=sr_1_1_sspa?keywords=multimeter&qid=1571619926&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUFINUcyVlJPTUk2S0gmZW5jcnlwdGVkSWQ9QTA4NTQ4Mzg1U0pNUlYxREUzN0QmZW5jcnlwdGVkQWRJZD1BMDAzNzc5MTNNMU05T1dXRVhWMEQmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl)

 Multimeters can measure a lot of things including continuity, resistance, voltage, current, capacitance etc. But the most useful functionality (in my opinion) is the continuity / diode testing mode.
 This functionality allows you to check if a diode is working or not (which has directionality), and whether two points in a circuit are electrically connected or not.
 The multimeter will beep (output of a piezo buzzer) if the two points are connected and will light up the LED if the cathode is connected to GND and anode is connected to PWR.
 But always remember to turn the knob to continuity / diode testing mode before testing anything!
 Otherwise the multimeter would be powered off.